 Following a lunch of cuy (guinea pig) in the town of Aguas Calientes, it was a four-hour train plus a half-hour taxi ride to reach Cusco.

 I was relieved to enter the comfort and quiet of a luxury hotel like Palacio del Inka.

 According to the hotel's website, the lobby's "sky-blue color is a tribute to the Andahuaylillas church, known as the Sistine Chapel of Americas due to the paintings that adorn its ceiling."

 The long reception desk featured rich wood-carved panels and a backdrop of centuries-old paintings against a maroon wall.

 As I'd hoped, the check-in process was quick and easy, and we were soon led to our room by a bellhop.

 The Classic room we entered was small but inviting.
 We spent most of our time exploring the hotel and Cusco, so the lack of space wasn't an issue.

 The king-size bed and sheets were comfortable, which was what mattered most.

 The headboard, night tables, rug, and curtains were lovely but not nearly as fancy as the appointments in the more expensive rooms and suites.

-There were two bottles of complimentary water and two chocolates on the bed, plus some paid snacks and a mini-fridge with sodas, beers, and liquors.
+Two bottles of complimentary water and two chocolates were on the bed, plus some paid snacks and a mini-fridge with sodas, beers, and liquors.